Alcortin A Gel

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

 Alcortin A Gel Description

-Each gram of Alcortin® A contains 2.0% (20 mg) Hydrocortisone Acetate and 1.0% (10 mg) Iodoquinol.
-Also contains 1.0% (10 mg) Aloe polysaccharide1.
-Other ingredients: Purified Water, Carbopol, Magnesium Aluminum Silicate, PPG-20 Methyl Glucose Ether, Aminomethyl Propanol, Propylene Glycol, Glycerine, Benzyl Alcohol, SD Alcohol 40 B, Biopeptide, Hydrochloric Acid, FD&C Blue # 1 and FD&C Yellow # 10.
+Contents: Each gram of ALCORTIN A contains 2.0% (20 mg) Hydrocortisone Acetate, 1.0% (10 mg) Iodoquinol, and 1.0% (10 mg) Aloe Polysaccharides.
+Other Ingredients: Purified Water, Carbopol, Magnesium Aluminum Silicate, PPG-20 Methyl Glucose Ether, Aminomethyl Propanol, Propylene Glycol, Glycerine, Benzyl Alcohol, SD Alcohol 40 B, Biopeptide, Hydrochloric Acid, FD&C Blue #1, and D&C Yellow #10.

 Iodoquinol is an antifungal and antibacterial agent.
 Chemically, Iodoquinol is [5,7-diiodo-8-quinolinol] with the molecular formula (C9H5I2NO) and is represented by the following structural formula: